 Order and limit¶

 When it comes to thinking, one important aspect is how we organize parts into a system.
 A system consists of parts that are interconnected and function together, resulting in hierarchies where one part may be more important than another, based on how many other parts it affects.
 It's important to note that in a system, there are many dynamic hierarchies that can be identified.

-One common mistake people make is seeing the "big thing" as the top of the hierarchy, with its parts lower in hierarchy.
+One common mistake people make is seeing the "big thing" as the top of the hierarchy, with its smaller parts being lower in a hierarchy.
 However, the systems-thinking approach turns this on its head because the parts are actually the most essential in the structure of the system.

 Systems can be incredibly complex, connecting millions of parts on many levels, and they often do not operate in a vacuum.
 Identifying the purpose of a system involves recognizing its boundaries.
 For example, if you want to irrigate your lawn, what systems are involved?
 The water used is part of many systems, such as your local water infrastructure, which is part of a regional water system that depends on seasonal rainfall, which is in part related to our planet's rotation in the universe.
-However, a system has a function and purpose, which means that when defining the system that describes "irrigating a lawn," it is clearly limited to the location - the house.
+However, when we define a system, we have to identify function and purpose, which means that when defining the system that describes "irrigating a lawn," it is clearly limited to the location - in this example: the garden.

 Recognizing the characteristics of a system involves zooming out, whereas identifying the parts often involves zooming in.
 The reductionist approach of identifying individual parts differs from the first-principles thinking in the sense that using the first-principles approach involves attempting to reason about the part by knowing its fundamental truths and organizing the system from the ground up.
 The breakdown of parts can result in strikingly different conclusions than those generated by traditional forms of analysis, especially when what is being studied is dynamically complex or has a great deal of feedback from other sources.

 How the parts interact in a system is called the relation.
 There are different type of relations in such systems: